 Looking for something to do in the evenings?
 Head over the river to Citizens Bank Park for a Phillies game or take in a Broadway classic at Philadelphia’s Academy of Music.
 While you’re in the Cherry Hill area, you’ll find plenty of dining choices, ranging from major chain eateries near the Cherry Hill Mall to intimate, one-of-a-kind restaurants in Haddonfield and Collingswood.

-All of these New Jersey getaways are only a few hours away at most when you live at a Country Classics at Hillsborough.
+All of these New Jersey getaways are only a few hours away at most when you live at Country Classics at Scotch Plains.
 If you are interested in a new home in New Jersey with a great location, click on the button below to download our free brochure!